drreynolds/smuhpc-workshop/source/session_6.rst

 Parallel computing hardware
 ================================================

-We typically group parallel computing architectures into two primary categories according to the memory layout on these machines: *shared memory* and *distributed memory*.
-However, modern parallel computing facilities are in fact comprised of a hybrid between these two categories.
+We historically group parallel computing architectures into two primary categories according to the memory layout on these machines:
+*shared memory* and *distributed memory*.
+However, modern parallel computers are a hybrid between these two categories.

 .. index:: multiprocessor, SMP